JayChou1012/Polar_Decoders_Auto_generator/README.md

 # Polar_Decoders_Auto_generator
+The .pyc file can generate automatically the polar BP decoders with specific codelength and parallelism.
 Please select the corresponding Python version to run the .pyc file.